THE BIG O - OSTEOPOROSIS

 You screen for The Big C, now scan for The Big O - Osteoporosis.

 Early diagnosis is important.
-A bone scan is quick, painless and you could be eligible for a rebate.
+A bone density scan is quick, painless and you could be eligible for a rebate.

 Let’s talk about the treatment of osteoporosis